 The Daily Mile is not PE, cross‐country or sport.
 It is physical, emotional, social and mental Health and Wellbeing.Read on below

-The Daily Mile has numerous benefits to children, whether they run, jog or walk.
+The Daily Mile has numerous benefits for children:

 Within 4 weeks, children who do The Daily Mile become fit.

-The 15 minute break from lessons is invigorating and leaves children (and teachers!) more focused and ready to learn.
+The 15 minute break from lessons is invigorating and leaves children more focused and ready to learn.

-The time spent outside, in all weathers, helps children become better engaged with the outdoors and aware of their surroundings.
+The time spent outside, in almost all weathers, helps children become better engaged with the outdoors and aware of nature and the seasons.